-Heard a lot about a Solid State Drives but want to know what it is and how it differs from a Hard Disk drive?
-Then this post is specially for you.
+Heard a lot about a Solid State Drives but want to know what it is and how it differs from a Hard Disk Drive?
+Then this post is especially for you.

 A Solid State Drive is an array of flash memory modules similar to a flash drive.
 However, an SSD is totally different from RAM.
 Unlike the RAM, an SSD permanently stores and remembers data even with the system being shut down.
 It is made up of flash memory rather than volatile memory.

 Well, do you treat your system as a girl treats her Barbie doll, fearing even a simple ‘thump’ may damage your Hard Disk Drive?
 If yes and if thumps and bumps are to occur more in your lifestyle, then switch over to a Solid State Drive.
 The main benefit of an SSD is that they do not contain any moving parts which make them sturdy enough to absorb the knocks, falls, or bumps without affecting your data.
 On the other hand, an HDD contains fragile parts, thus rendering it sensitive even to the smallest of knocks or falls which may, in turn, lead to loss of your precious data.